 - They get results.
 It sounds obvious: What defines success, other than results?
 The important thing to keep in mind is that successful executives bring about the right kinds of results.
 They distinguish between important and unimportant tasks, seize opportunities, and tackle problems head-on.

 All of these behavioral tendencies can be evaluated and measured by our psychologists.
-If you are interested in understanding how well you or a member of your organization model these behaviors, consider having a 360° review done with our Proficient Executive® program.
+If you are interested in understanding how well you or a member of your organization model these behaviors, consider having a 360° review with our Q4 Leader program.
 You will receive feedback and evaluations of your day-to-day behavior from your boss, peers, direct reports, and others, directly aligned with these core competencies.
-Find out more here.